AkeebWuraola/DEZoomcamp2024/04-analytics-engineering/Readme.md

 ) }}

-'dbt docs generate' helps generate documentation for your project. and you can view docs by the booklike icon close to your git branch name on the top left
+'dbt docs generate' helps generate documentation for your project. and you can view docs by the booklike icon close to your git branch name on the top left.

+To deploy to production, click on deploy then environments, Create Envronment.
+Fill the form that creates environments Environment name dataset are the two important fields to fill.

+In the production environment, create a deploy job